 - have invited the wrong people.

-Weekdone's weekly status update tools help you avoid unnecessary meetings by making sure most of the information you need in your everyday work is available to you 24/7.
+Weekdone's weekly status update tools help you create effective meeting guidelines by making sure most of the information you need in your everyday work is available to you 24/7.
 With Weekdone you can avoid wasting time on ineffective meetings as well.
 Like Steve Jobs, you can make sure your time is not wasted.
 Try out Weekdone with your team right now.